-7Tao is an Industrial Combat method designed for governments, institutions and corporations to help them understand the environment of the US-China Trade War which appeared in April 2018.
+7Tao is an Industrial Combat method designed for governments, institutions and corporations to help them understand the environment of the ‘US China Trade War’, surfacing in April 2018.

 7Tao is taught at the School of Industrial Combat, a place where companies can come and practice Industrial Warfare in battle simulations across any global manufacturing environment.

-Designed for understanding competitiveness and corruption, 7Tao delivers a route to the discovery of economic problems in the modern world by practice of Industrial Combat to learn about effective transactional solutions to reduce frictions in an increasingly Eastern-centric world.
+Designed for understanding competitiveness and corruption, 7Tao delivers a route to the discovery of economic problems in the modern world by practice of Industrial Combat.
+7Tao delivers effective transaction based solutions in a world where growth is driven by the Eurasian continent.

-For decades now, the International rules of trading have been eroded by competitors all over the world who have been skirting their responsibilities and ignoring the WTO rules-based trading order designed 80 years ago.
+For decades, the International rules of trading have been eroded by global competitors who have been skirting their responsibilities and ignoring the WTO rules-based trading order designed 80 years ago.
 This has resulted in the gentle growth of industrial battle which has created multiple competitors across international boundaries.
-This drive for Industrial competition was led by Asian and European competitors during the1950’s, just after World War II.
-The World Trade Organisation system of fair trade was steadily avoided, eroded and skirted.
-Entire continents have followed suit with each country practising its own version of Industrial Warfare to propel their manufacturing economies.
-The whole world is now practising Industrial combat as economies race to provide a place for their people.
-7Tao was created to understand this phenomenon, a place where competitors can come and practice industrial combat to find solutions to their problems.
+This drive for Industrial competition was led by Asian and European competitors during the 1950’s, just after World War II.
+The World Trade Organisation system of fair trade was steadily avoided, eroded and ignored.
+Entire continents have followed suit, each country practicing its own version of Industrial Warfare to propel their manufacturing based economies.
+The world is now engaging in a ‘battle for growth’ as economies race to provide a place for their people.
+7Tao was created to understand this phenomenon, a place where competitors can come and practice industrial combat to find solutions in the shift Eastward.

 7Tao is a unique insight into the industrial combat methods which corporations will use to compete against all odds to dominate their industry.
-After receiving training and education, you will know the force behind the US-China Trade war which is enveloping the entire world’s transactions.
+After receiving training and education, you will know the force behind the US-China Trade war enveloping the global transaction process.